David X. Cohen: Disenchantment

-Cohen has also been credited with inventing the word "cromulent", meaning "valid" or "acceptable" in The Simpsons episode "Lisa the Iconoclast".
-Subsequently, the word was included in Webster’s New Millennium Dictionary.
+Cohen has also been credited with coining the word "cromulent", meaning "valid" or "acceptable", in The Simpsons episode "Lisa the Iconoclast".
+Subsequently, the word was included in Webster's New Millennium Dictionary.
 The meaning of cromulent is inferred only from its usage, which indicates that it is a positive attribute.
 Webster's Dictionary defines it as meaning "fine" or "acceptable".